codingsoo/social-engineering-defense/README.md

 ### Data

 We use email data, but input can be any text-data.
-You can crawl email data in [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails).
+You can crawl email data in [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails), or you can use [pre-crawled email data](https://drive.google.com/file/d/1D8BUS_wxZVip6EFmhMkrXunBXcuBev7o/view?usp=sharing).

 ### Sentence Processing